Undergraduate minor: history

 HIST:4433 France Under Nazi Occupation, 1940-1944 3-4 s.h.

 Political, economic, social, and cultural conditions that prevailed following the Nazi conquest of France in 1940; examination of this period of upheaval through work of prominent historians of France; representations of occupied France in literary works, documentary, and fictional films produced during the war and in the politically fraught culture of collective memorialization that formed in aftermath of this national trauma.
 Taught in English.
-Requirements: for 4 s.h. option—prior or concurrent enrollment in FREN:3060 or FREN:3300.
+Requirements: for 4 s.h. option—prior enrollment in FREN:3060 and FREN:3300.
 Same as FREN:4433.

 HIST:4438 Modern European Imperialism 3 s.h.